 Ask for church donations—on Easter?
-Your online and/or in-person services are full.
+Your service is full.
 Your first priority is the gospel.
 Is there really room to bring in church giving?

 There can be, if you do it right.
 The first step is prayer.
 The second is setting up your church to accept any gift, whether online or in the sanctuary.